NMoroney/MachineLearningAndColor/src/mlc_dbscan_cluster/readme.md

-## Machine Color Learning : DBSCAN Clustering
+## Machine Color Learning : DBSCAN Cluster

 For input human labeled red, green and yellow values the [DBSCAN algorithm](https://scikit-learn.org/dev/modules/generated/sklearn.cluster.DBSCAN.html) is used to cluster the data.